JMStewart00/mirror-twin/web/modules/contrib/sitewide_alert/README.md

 Configuration
 ---------------------------

 Once installed Sitewide Alert is ready to use.
-However some customization is likely necessary.
+However, some customization is likely necessary.

 Upon installation there is only one Alert Style (Default).
 This can be extended by navigating to /admin/config/sitewide_alerts and defining new Alert Style types.
 Define each key|value pair on its own line.
+These classes can be used by your theme.

 To show Sitewide Alerts on administrative pages navigate to /admin/config/sitewide_alerts and select the "Show on Administrative Pages" checkbox.

 Generating a Sitewide Alert